Project Connect: Electric fleet

-As part of the Project Connect plan, Capital Metro envisions a fully-electric bus and train fleet.
+As part of the Project Connect plan, CapMetro envisions a fully-electric bus and train fleet.
 The goal is to completely electrify the fleet of around 400 buses and trains by 2040, and the agency has already purchased 12 electric buses.
 In 2018, 3 bus manufacturers, Proterra, New Flyer, and BYD, lent electric test buses to Capital Metro for a pilot testing program.
 The agency ultimately chose Proterra for the purchase of their first 2 electric buses, later increasing that number to 6 buses.
 The first 2 Proterra buses arrived in late 2019, and the next 4 arrived in the summer of 2020.
 In 2019, Capital Metro approved a contract with New Flyer for the purchase of 6 Xcelsior electric buses.
 The order includes four 40-foot and two 60-foot buses, and these buses were delivered in the summer of 2020.
 The agency chose New Flyer for the second order of buses because they offered the 60-foot option, which Proterra does not offer.
-Capital Metro also chose to buy from two different manufacturers to help compare the performance of each company's buses and inform decisions on larger contracts in the future.
+CapMetro also chose to buy from two different manufacturers to help compare the performance of each company's buses and inform decisions on larger contracts in the future.

-Capital Metro broke ground in 2019 on a new electric bus charging facility at their North Operations yard on Burnet Road.
+CapMetro broke ground in 2019 on a new electric bus charging facility at their North Operations yard on Burnet Road.
 The facility will have the capacity to charge and maintain 200 electric buses, and will be highly automated.

-The orange, blue, and gold light rail lines will run on electricity, unlike the current red line, which uses diesel-electric trains.
+The Orange, Blue, and Gold light rail lines will run on electricity, unlike the current Red Line, which uses diesel-electric trains.
 CapMetro is looking into various options for powering the light rail vehicles, such as a traditional catenary system, using battery-powered trains with quick-charging technology at stations (such as Kinkisharyo's e-Brid technology), and Alstom's APS Ground-Level Power Supply system.
 The existing red line will also be electrified.